MilesCranmer/ArguMend.jl/README.md

 end
 ```

-This results in a nicer mechanism for mistyped API calls:
+This results in a nicer mechanism for MethodErrors:

 ```julia
 julia> f(1, 2; iterations=1)